sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=NOOKxAMHpGU&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy discussed involves utilizing Chat GPT, an AI developed by OpenAI, to assist in generating and backtesting trading ideas.
-Here's a concise summary:

-1. **Objective**: Explore whether Chat GPT can serve as a tool to gain an edge in trading by generating and backtesting strategies.

-2. **Training the AI**:
-   - The user needs to guide Chat GPT on what they want it for, i.e., trading.
-   - Provide basic trading ideas to prompt the AI's creativity.
+**Organized Summary of the Article: Using ChatGPT for Backtesting Trading Strategies**

+1. **Introduction to ChatGPT**
+   - Popularity and rapid adoption: Reached 100 million active users in just a few months.
+   - Question explored: Can ChatGPT be used for backtesting trading strategies?

+2. **Features of ChatGPT in Trading Context**
+   - Potential as a tool for brainstorming ideas and generating code for trading strategies.
+   - Not a trading platform or financial advisor.

-3. **Backtesting Process**:
+3. **Themes Discussed**
-   - A Bollinger Band Mean Reversion strategy was chosen for backtesting.
+   - Exploration of mean reversion vs. trend following strategies.
+   - The need to refine AI responses by asking it to elaborate further.

+4. **Using ChatGPT for Trading Strategy Development**
+   - Training the AI to understand specific trading needs and objectives.
+   - Generating Python code with libraries like pandas, numpy, yfinance, and matplotlib.

+5. **Strategy Details: Bollinger Bands Mean Reversion**
-   - Parameters set: 20-period Bollinger Bands with a deviation factor of 2.
+   - Parameters used: Period of 20 and deviation factor of 2.
-   - The strategy involves buying when the price closes below the lower band and selling when it closes above the upper band.
+   - Buy signal when price closes below the lower band; sell when above the upper band.

-4. **Implementation**:
-   - Chat GPT was used to write Python code for backtesting using libraries like pandas, numpy, yfinance, and matplotlib.
-   - The generated code was run without modifications.

-5. **Results**:
+6. **Backtest Performance**
+   - Annual returns: 3.2%
-   - The strategy showed an annual return of 3.2% with 326 trades.
+   - Number of trades: 326
-   - The equity curve appeared reasonable, indicating potential as a starting point for further development.

-6. **Conclusion**:
+   - Time in market: Approximately 45%

+7. **Limitations**
+   - ChatGPT is not a replacement for professional trading platforms or financial advice.
+   - Potential for incorrect answers, requiring refinement through user interaction.

+8. **Conclusion and Future Outlook**
-   - Chat GPT is not a trading platform or financial advisor but can be a valuable tool for brainstorming ideas and generating backtests.
+   - ChatGPT as a valuable tool for generating ideas and code in quantitative trading.
-   - AI tools like Chat GPT are expected to become integral parts of quantitative models, revolutionizing the trading landscape.
+   - Prediction that AI tools like ChatGPT will become central to quantitative models.

-The video emphasizes that while Chat GPT may not provide a "killer strategy," it offers a useful starting point for traders to build their own models.
+   - Encouragement to explore its use while recognizing its role as an aid rather than a solution.

+This summary captures the essence of the article, highlighting the potential and limitations of using ChatGPT for backtesting trading strategies.
 </details>

 <details>